M-A-S1/FAB-MAP-Loop-Closure-Attack-using-ArUco-Markers/README.md

 ![Image C](untitled.png)

-📌 Note: The high likelihood between mismatched images was induced due to visually identical ArUco marker patterns.
+📌 Note: The low likelihood between  images was induced due to visually different ArUco marker patterns.

 ## 🔁 How to Reproduce
 Clone the original FAB-MAP and this repo